Table of Contents

 numOfVertex

-Number of vertices in a mesh block
+The number of vertices contained in a mesh block.

 int numOfVertex